-Certain of the Directors have fiduciary and contractual duties to certain companies in which they have invested, such as the Sponsor Entity, and to other entities, such as Hedosophia.
-These entities, including other blank cheque companies (such as IPOD, IPOE and IPOF), some of which are listed on the New York Stock Exchange, may compete with the Company for Business Combination opportunities.
+Certain of the Directors, Brigade and an affiliate of M3 have fiduciary and contractual duties to certain companies in which they may have financial interests, such as in the Sponsor Entity.
+These entities, including other blank cheque companies, some of which are listed on the New York Stock Exchange, may compete with the Company for Business Combination opportunities.
 If these entities decide to pursue any such opportunity, the Company may be precluded from pursuing such opportunities.
 None of the Directors have any obligation to present the Company with any opportunity for a potential Business Combination of which they become aware, subject to their fiduciary duties under Cayman Islands law.
-The Sponsor Entity and its affiliates and the Directors are also not prohibited from sponsoring, investing in or otherwise becoming involved with, any other blank cheque companies, including in connection with their business combinations, prior to the Company completing a Business Combination.
-Further, the Company is not prohibited from pursuing a Business Combination with a target company or business that is affiliated with the Sponsor Entity, its affiliates or any of the Directors.
+The Sponsor Entity, Brigade, M3 and their respective affiliates and the Directors are also not prohibited from sponsoring, investing in or otherwise becoming involved with, any other blank cheque companies, including in connection with their business combinations, prior to the Company completing a Business Combination.
+The Directors, in their capacities as directors, officers or employees of the Sponsor Entity or its affiliates (to the extent applicable) or in their other endeavours, may choose to present potential business combination opportunities to the related entities described above, current or future entities affiliated with or managed by the Sponsor Entity, or any other third parties, before they present such opportunities to the Company, subject to their fiduciary duties under Cayman Islands law and any other applicable fiduciary duties.
+Further, the Company is not prohibited from pursuing a Business Combination with a target company or business that is affiliated with the Sponsor Entity, Brigade, M3 or their respective affiliates or any of the Directors.
+Certain of the Directors, Brigade and M3 may have a conflict of interest with respect to evaluating a Business Combination and the financing arrangements in respect of a Business Combination as (i) the Sponsor Entity, an affiliate of the Sponsor Entity or certain of the Directors may make loans to the Company to cover any Excess Costs, up to \$1,500,000 of which may be converted into additional Sponsor Warrants, at the price of \$1.00 per Sponsor Warrant, at the option of the Sponsor Entity, the affiliate of the Sponsor Entity or Director, as applicable and (ii) an affiliate of Brigade has entered into the Forward Purchase Agreement to part finance, at the Company's election and subject to certain conditions, a Business Combination through the subscription of new Ordinary Shares.